Categorize and randomize: a permissive model of stochastic choice: Introduction

-In stochastic choice literature, our model especially relates to Nested Stochastic Choices (\nsc) by Kovach and Tserenjigmid~\cite{Kovach2019}, a generalization of Nested Logit that illustrates its behavioral foundation.
-In their work, disjoint nests are specified by looking at peculiar violations of Luce's \IIA{} due to the \textit{similarity effect}, provided that \IIA{} holds within nests.
-Following the famous example by Debreu~\cite{Debreu1960} and McFadden~\cite{McFadden1978}, consider a decision maker choosing a way to commute.
-Luce's \IIA{} requires the choice probabilities ratio $\frac{p(x, A)}{p(y, A)}$ to be fixed for any set $A$ in which options $x$ and $y$ are available.
-When the only options are a train ($t$) and a blue bus ($b$), choice probabilities are $\frac{p(t, \{t, b\})}{p(b, \{t, b\})} = 1$.
-However, if a red bus ($b^\prime$) covering an identical route is made available, the agent regards it as a duplicate of $b$.
-Train and bus still have equal frequency of choice, though $\frac{p(t, \{t, b\})}{p(b, \{t, b\})} < \frac{p(t, \{t, b, b^\prime\})}{p(b, \{t, b, b^\prime\})}$.
-This inequality represents the similarity effect.
+\cite{CarpentiereDoignon2025} generalizes the definition and characterization of \scc{} to the broader framework of stochastic choice correspondences, allowing the choice of a subset -- rather than a single item -- from a menu.
+While their work is primarily concerned with exploring properties that are preserved in the composition and decomposition of stochastic choices, with particular focus on rationalizability by Random Utility, our simpler setting allows to underscore the behavioral implications of the model and its relations to deterministic choice behavior.
+In this regard, here we briefly anticipate the connection to Nested Stochastic Choices (\nsc) \citep{Kovach2022}, a generalization of Nested Logit \citep{McFadden1978}, to which our models closely relate.
+In Nested Stochastic Choices, disjoint nests are specified by peculiar violations of Luce's Independence of Irrelevant Alternatives (\IIA) \citep{Luce1959} due to the \textit{similarity effect}, provided that \IIA{} holds within nests.
+Denote $p(x, A)$ and $p(y,A)$ the probability that item $x$ and $y$ are chosen from menu $A$.
+Luce's \IIA{} requires the ratio $\frac{p(x, A)}{p(y, A)}$ to be fixed for any set $A$ in which $x$ and $y$ are available.
+To illustrate the similarity effect, we follow the famous example by \cite{Debreu1960} and \cite{McFadden1978}, and consider a decision maker choosing a way to commute.
+When the only options are a train ($t$) and a blue bus ($b$), choice probabilities satisfy $\frac{p(t, \{t, b\})}{p(b, \{t, b\})} = 1$.
+If a red bus ($r$) covering an identical route is made available, the agent regards it as a duplicate of $b$, and the probability of choosing $b$ is hurt.
+This is the similarity effect, resulting in the inequality $\frac{p(t, \{t, b, r\})}{p(b, \{t, b, r\})} > \frac{p(t, \{t, b\})}{p(b, \{t, b\})}$.
 In Nested Stochastic Choice, and Nested Logit, this is the only source of violation of Luce's \IIA.
-In this way, the models can capture well-known substitution patterns.\footnote{In Nested Logit and other GEV discrete choice models, this is achieved by assuming that random errors added to utility are correlated in a nest (Train~\cite{Train}).}